-Just a short hop across the moors from our engraving studio workshop here in central Manchester lies the Peak District – Britain’s first National Park.
-Its northern reaches are known as the Dark Peak, a wild and rugged landscape of gritstone outcrops and boulders.
+Just a short hop across the moors from our engraving studio workshop here in central Manchester lies the Peak District – Britain’s very first National Park.
+These northern reaches of the park are known as the Dark Peak, a wild and rugged landscape of gritstone outcrops and boulders.

 And it’s within this landscape, aided by a keen eye, that you may stumble across gritstone boulders decorated with mysterious carvings.
 Amazingly they were carved by our prehistoric ancestors and are some of Britain’s earliest examples of engraving.
 Dating from the Neolithic and Bronze Age periods, some are thought to be around 6,000 years old.

 The waters of Burbage Brook flowing among large gritstone boulders within Padley Gorge on the edge of the Dark Peak within the Peak District National Park.

 From Zigzags to Fertility Symbols

 The carvings range from simple circular hollow ‘cups’ to more complex patterns such as zigzags, intertwining grooves, spirals and rings.
 What these patterns and symbols mean has long been lost through time, but theories abound.
 Fertility symbols, boundary or route markers and even hieroglyphic messages are all possibilities.

 Many of the pieces we are asked to hand engrave, such as watches, glassware and jewellery, are treasured items that can be held and admired.
 But these ancient boulders cannot be moved, let alone carried in your hand.
 Which only adds to the mystery of why they were carved and what they mean.